Welcome Portuguese custard tarts and wine on arrival, I could get used to this!

 The restaurant area and outside bar provide breathtaking views over the city.
 It also enables the most scenic breakfast location.

-Lisboa Pessoa Hotel gave us the perfect stay for our first time in the city and is the ideal boutique hotel for a short break in Lisbon.
+The Lisboa Pessoa Boutique Hotel gave us the perfect stay for our first time in the city and is the ideal boutique hotel for a short break in Lisbon.

 *John Frieda products were gifted, though thoughts on the products and photos are entirely my own*